manny-p/event-aggregator/README.md

 # Event Aggregator
-- Discover upcoming events in your city by searching across Ticketmaster, Meetup, and Eventbrite
+- Discover upcoming events in your city by searching across Ticketmaster
 ## Technologies
 ### Client
 ```